-11.5.9.
+11.5.8.
 ProcessObserverMethod event

-The container must fire an event for each observer method.
+The container must fire an event for each observer method it discovers, before registering the observer object.

-The event object must be of type javax.enterprise.inject.spi.ProcessObserverMethod<T, X>, where T is the bean class of the bean that declares the observer method and X is the observed event type of the observer method.
+The event object must be of type javax.enterprise.inject.spi.ProcessObserverMethod<X, T> where x is the bean class of the bean that has the observer method and T is the observed event type.

 '''

-public interface ProcessProcessObserverMethod<T, X> {
+public interface ProcessObserverMethod<X, T> {

-public AnnotatedParameter<T> getAnnotatedEventParameter();

-public ObserverMethod<X> getObserverMethod();
+public ObserverMethod<X, T> getObserverMethod();

+public void setObserverMethod(ObserverMethod<X, T> observerMethod);

+public void veto();

 public void addDefinitionError(Throwable t);

 }

 '''

-- getAnnotatedEventParameter() returns the AnnotatedParameter representing the event parameter. - getObserverMethod() returns the ObserverMethod object that will be used by the container to call the observer method. - addDefinitionError() registers a definition error with the container, causing the container to abort deployment after bean discovery is complete.
+- getObserverMethod() returns the ObserverMethod object that is about to be registered. - setObserverMethod()replaces the ObserverMethod. - veto() vetoes registration of the Bean. - addDefinitionError() registers a definition error with the container, causing the container to abort deployment after bean discovery is complete.